taichi-dev/taichi/docs/export_results.rst

             np_rgba[:, 0], np_rgba[:, 1], np_rgba[:, 2], np_rgba[:, 3])
         writer.export_frame_ascii(frame, series_prefix)

-After running the code above, you will find the output sequence of ``ply`` files in the current running folder.
-Next, we will break up the process of using ``ti.PLYWriter`` into 4 steps and show some examples.
+After running the code above, you will find the output sequence of ``ply`` files in the current working directory.
+Next, we will break down the usage of ``ti.PLYWriter`` into 4 steps and show some examples.

 - Setup ``ti.PLYWriter``